The popular saying, “An Apple a Day Keeps the Doctor Away”, did not get it quite right, according to new research.

 The clinical study involved healthy adults drinking 12oz of 100% apple juice daily or consuming 2 apples.
 The time it took for cholesterol to oxidize or break down in the body, increased by up to 20% after just 6 weeks.

 The research that was handled from the University of North Carolina at Chapel Hill and other institutions in the US.
 It was funded by the National Research Initiative of the US Department of Agriculture Cooperative State Research, Education, and Extension Service.
 The plums were provided by the California Dried Plum Board.

 The study was published in the peer-reviewed Journal of the Academy of Nutrition and Dietetics.

 The Mail highlights the benefits of eating 2 apples daily, but does not make it clear that this study was of dried apples, and not fresh apples (though the study does say that the 75g is about the equivalent of 2 medium-sized apples).

-The 1 year trial in 160 post-menopausal women has reported that consuming dried apples every day reduces LDL ‘bad’ cholesterol and total cholesterol at 3 months, and further reduces it at 6 months.
-This study is a commendable attempt to make use of a robust study, which was design to study the direct effects of fruit in individuals.
+Consuming dried apples every day reduces LDL ‘bad’ cholesterol and total cholesterol at 3 months and further reduces it at 6 months, this is the conclusion after one year trial in 160 post-menopausal women.
+This study was designed to research the direct effects of fruit in individuals.

-Most importantly, although high cholesterol is a known risk factor for cardiovascular disease, the study did not measure health outcomes, therefore, though media may have assumed that this difference in cholesterol will reduce the risk of heart disease, it is not known that this would definitely be the case.
+High cholesterol is a high-risk factor for the cardiovascular system, the study did not measure health outcomes, therefore, though media may have assumed that this difference in cholesterol will reduce the risk of heart disease, it is not known that this would definitely be the case.

 Nevertheless, the study supports the general health message, which is a balanced diet high in vegetables and fruit, regular physical activity and a healthy lifestyle, are the best ways to stay healthy, and reduce the risk of heart disease in the process.